-The person serving in this position will teach traditional daytime (TUG) and adult degree (Online) undergraduate courses as needed.
-This position may also teach courses in the Clinical Mental Health Counseling (CMHC) graduate program.
-TUG courses are face-to-face in a 16 week semester.
-Online and CMHC courses are offered as evening and on-line courses delivered in eight week blocks.
+The person serving in this position will teach traditional daytime and evening/online undergraduate courses.
+Daytime courses are face-to-face in a 16-week semester.
+Evening and on-line courses are delivered in eight-week blocks.
 The psychology major emphasizes building a strong foundation in psychological science with an integration of faith and learning.
 The normal teaching load is 24 semester credits per academic year.
-The person will also provide leadership to the robust psychology program.
-Effective interpersonal and communication skills and the desire to support the mission of Bushnell University are paramount in this position.
+Effective pedagogical, interpersonal, and communication skills and the desire to support the mission of Bushnell University are paramount in this position.

 Position Duties & Responsibilities

-- Maintain a full time teaching load (or equivalent) as described in the Faculty Handbook and as assigned by the department head.
+- Maintain a full-time teaching load (or equivalent) as described in the Faculty Handbook and as assigned by your supervisor.

 - As a ‘teacher-scholar’ actively engage with students in collaborative research and learning activities.

 - Provide a solid role model of wisdom, faith, and service.

 - Maintain and post regular office hours as specified in the Faculty Handbook.

 - Attend all regular and special faculty meetings.

 - Serve on faculty committees, as assigned by the Vice President for Academic Affairs and Dean of the Faculty within Faculty Handbook guidelines.

 - Submit updated course syllabi each semester to the office of the VPAA for each course taught.